unadlib/reactant/docs/installation.md

 ## Customize the creation of an Reactant project

-> If you've already created your project using reactant-cli, then please skip this section.
+> If you've already created your project using reactant-cli, please skip this section.

 If you need to customize to create Reactant project, then you can do the following steps:

-First, build a React project, visit [here](https://reactjs.org/docs/create-a-new-react-app.html) for more information.
+First, build a React project and you can visit [here](https://reactjs.org/docs/create-a-new-react-app.html) for more information.

-Then, install Reactant dependencies:
+then install Reactant dependencies:

 ```sh
 yarn add reactant reactant-web